 What price to put on art is a question that challenges artists themselves.
 How do they value and stand up for the value of their creativity?

 Since the person asking is an elected official, I’ll note that the answers she got came from both liberal and conservative points of view.
 On the one hand, her tour guides asked her to consider the cost of materials, and how many hours of labor were invested, and to multiply by an hourly wage set according to the artist’s experience and training.
 On the other hand came the market-based perspective–the idea that a piece of art is worth exactly what a buyer will pay for it.
-William Busta observes that the real value of art is established the second time it is sold, at which point all factors beyond the market itself are pared away.
+William Busta observes that the real value of art is established the second time it is sold, at which point all factors beyond the market itself (such as friendship and a desire to support the artist) are pared away.
 But for artists pricing their own work, it can be much more complicated than that.

 “My initial response is that most artists don’t charge enough,” says painter Matt Dibble.
 At his day job, as owner of a roofing company, Dibble estimates by the “square,” which is a 10-foot square, or 100 square feet of roof.
 It’s a simple calculation involving the cost of shingles and the time it takes to install them.
 An element of the same thinking, nuanced by experience and the market, applies to pricing art.
 His work is represented by Tregoning and Company.
 “With Bill, I have a number I use as a multiplier.
 I take the long measurement and multiply it.”
 He arrived at the factor by considering the prices at which his art has been sold, and figuring that his experience and the number of shows he’s been in add value.
 “Everything is negotiable if someone is serious about buying a piece of art, especially if the person has been collecting your work before.
 You don’t get the same professional courtesy from your doctor or from [a store like] Target.”